daniel9-hub/DANPAD/README.md

 - 1x 3d printed case
 - 1x PCB
 # Extra stuff
 I might change the screw hole size on the case since i'm not sure how will the screws and heatset inserts fit.
+I also forgot to add a ground trace to the switches so I had to solder a wire to one of the switches right pin and connect it to the xiaos ground pin.